 Entry is incredibly good value.
 Get your skip-the-line Musée d’Orsay ticket here.
 Considering the quality of the collection and the relaxed experience, it felt like a hidden gem compared to the busy Louvre or Musée de l’Orangerie.

-What will you especially love?
 It is less crowded, and the space itself — high ceilings, natural light, that grand station clock — makes it feel airy and unhurried.

 Take your time wandering through, stopping often, with no pressure to “see it all.”

-Get Your skip-the-line Musée d’Orsay ticket HERE
+Get Your skip-the-line Musée d’Orsay ticket HERE (It is worth every cent not to have to queue!)

 Back on the Tootbus — A Peaceful End to the Afternoon